-COMMUNITY FA CILITIES A AND SERVICES Educational and Cultural Facilities 2 The project consists of installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV for an agricultural site and will have no impact on educational and cultural facilities.
+Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FA CILITIES A ND SERVICES Educational and Cultural Facilities 2 The project consists of the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, solar panels and a utility vehicle for an agricultural site and will have no impact on educational and cultural facilities.
 Commercial Facilities 2 The proposed project may aid in restoring the demand for local commercial services; however, not to the point of putting undue pressure on commercial facilities.
-Health Care and Social Services 2 The project consists of installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV for an agricultural site and will have no impact on Health Care and Social Services.
+Health Care and Social Services 2 The project consists of the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, solar panels and a utility vehicle for an agricultural site and will have no impact on Health Care and Social Services.
 Solid Waste Disposal / Recycling 2 The proposed project will have no impact on Solid Waste Disposal / Recycling services.
 The products and by-products are agricultural, and any waste would be biodegradable.
 The remaining construction solid waste materials would be collected for transport to the local landfill.

-Wastewater / Sanitary Sewers 2 The purchase and installation of the water well is not expected to result in significant changes in wastewater or sanitary sewer generation.
+Wastewater / Sanitary Sewers 2 The purchase and installation of two greenhouses, water well and solar panels is not expected to result in significant changes in wastewater or sanitary sewer generation.
 Wastewater from the project will not enter environmentally sensitive areas, nor will the project produce any noxious odors affecting the quality of life of nearby residents.
+The closest residence is 200 feet from the proposed location.
 The proposed project will have no impact on Wastewater / Sanitary Sewers.
 Water Supply 2 The proposed project will not require an additional water supply.
-No connections will be provided for potable water.
-A permit from the Puerto Rico Department of Natural and Environmental Resources (DNER) is required to be obtained for the water well.
+The new hydroponic system will be served by water from an existing P.R.A.S.A. intake in the property.
+No new connections will be provided for potable water.
 The proposed project will have no impact on the water supply.

-Public Safety - Police, Fire and Emergency Medical 2 The project of installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV for an agricultural site and will have no impact on Public Safety.
+Public Safety - Police, Fire and Emergency Medical 2 The project consists of the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, solar panels and a utility vehicle for an agricultural site and will have no impact on Public Safety.
 Parks, Open Space and Recreation 2 The proposed project will have no impact to Parks, Open Space and Recreation.
 The property being used is agricultural and it will continue as agricultural use.
-Transportation and Accessibility 2 The project consists of installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV for an agricultural site and will have no impact on transportation and accessibility.
+Transportation and Accessibility 2 The project consists of the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, solar panels and a utility vehicle for an agricultural site and will have no impact on transportation and accessibility.

-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project will be situated on previous agriculture property and will have no impact to unique natural features or water resources.
-The installation of the water well will disturbed an area of approximately 5 feet in diameter.
-Two locations for the well are being considered.
-The first location is at latitude 18.207484, longitude -66.335617.
-The alternative location is at latitude 18.207352, longitude -66.335308.
-The 6" water well will be installed following the standards and regulations of the Puerto Rico Department of Natural and Environmental Resources (DNER).
-The Applicant must obtain a Water Well or Water Intake Construction Permit from the DNER prior the well construction.
-Vegetation, Wildlife 2 The proposed project will occur in land previously used for agricultural purposes and will continue in that capacity.
-There may be wildlife attracted to the water well but no negative impact on wildlife.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources The proposed project will be situated on previous agriculture property and will have no impact to unique natural features or water resources.

+Vegetation, Wildlife 2 The proposed project will occur on land previously used for agricultural purposes and will continue in that capacity.
+There may be wildlife attracted to the greenhouses and the water well but no negative impact on wildlife.
 Climate Change 2 The Re-Grow Program proposed project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters.
 The project will not contribute to climate change and will provide a minor net benefit by allowing for increased food production.